llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

 ### `-Wformat`

-- Clang 17 diagnoses invalid use of scoped enumeration types in format string, which is an Undefined Behavior.
+- Clang 17 diagnoses invalid use of scoped enumeration types in format strings, which is an Undefined Behavior.
-It also emits fix-it hint to suggest the use of `static_cast` to its underlying type to avoid the UB.
+Now it also emits a fix-it hint to suggest the use of `static_cast` to its underlying type to avoid the UB.

 ```c++
 #include <limits.h>